needle-mirror/com.unity.entities.graphics/Documentation~/mesh_deformations.md

 Before you can use mesh deformations in your Unity project, you must set up your Unity Project to support this feature.
 To do this:

 1. Make sure your Unity Project uses the Entities Graphics package.
-For information on how to install packages, see the [Package Manager manual](https://docs.unity3d.com/Manual/upm-ui.html).
+For information on how to install Entities Graphics, refer to [Create a new project with Entities Graphics](creating-a-new-entities-graphics-project.html#create-a-new-project-with-entities-graphics).
 2. If you intend to use per-vertex motion vectors, go to Project Settings (menu: **Edit** > **Project Settings**) and, in the Player section, add `ENABLE_DOTS_DEFORMATION_MOTION_VECTORS` to **Scripting Define Symbols**.
 Unity currently only supports this when using the High Definition Render Pipeline. **Note**: To apply changes to the define, you must re-save any Shader Graphs.
 3. Create a Skinned Mesh Renderer with compatible materials using the [Mesh setup](#mesh-setup) and [Material setup](#material-setup) steps.